One Half Of 3 4

 Method 2: Visual Representation

 Visualizing fractions can significantly aid understanding.
-Imagine a square representing a whole.
+Because of that, imagine a square representing a whole.
 To represent 3/4, divide the square into four equal parts and shade three of them.

 Now, to find one half of 3/4, divide the shaded area in half.
 You'll find that half of the shaded area represents 3 out of 8 equal parts of the original square.
 This visually confirms that one half of 3/4 is indeed 3/8.